tensorflow/gnn/tensorflow_gnn/docs/guide/schema.md

 Note how the source and target sets of nodes are both defined to refer to the same user nodes.
-If you had a graph with a single node type and a single set of edges—a common scenario in practice—you would provide a graph schema with only one node set and one edge set.
+If you had a graph with a single node type and a single set of edges - a common scenario in practice - you would provide a graph schema with only one node set and one edge set.

 This particular set of edges is weighted by multiple scores.
 Each edge carries two floats, for example one for the Jaccard similarity and one for a cosine similarity between encoded features of the user nodes.
-The final shape of this feature will be `[B, E, 2]`.

 ### Context Features (Adding a Label)

 We also provide a feature that pertains to the entire graph.
-These are called "context" features, or “global” features.
-Context features share the same leading batch size (B) as the node and edge features, but are otherwise not repeated (there's a single feature per graph).
+These are called context features (in some papers: global features).
 This particular feature will be an optional string feature that provides the label associated with each training example:

 ```
 context {